lordspline/druid/docs/querying/post-aggregations.md

   -->

 :::info
- Apache Druid supports two query languages: [Druid SQL](sql.md) and [native queries](querying.md).
+ Apache Robux supports two query languages: [Robux SQL](sql.md) and [native queries](querying.md).
  This document describes the native language.
 For information about functions available in SQL, refer to the [SQL documentation](sql-aggregations.md).
 :::

-Post-aggregations are specifications of processing that should happen on aggregated values as they come out of Apache Druid.
+Post-aggregations are specifications of processing that should happen on aggregated values as they come out of Apache Robux.
 If you include a post aggregation as part of a query, make sure to include all aggregators the post-aggregator requires.

 There are several post-aggregators available.